Understanding Hyperlinks: How Links Connect the Web

 Can images be hyperlinks?

-What are internal and external links?
+What is the difference between internal and external links?

 Why should I use descriptive anchor text?

-Can hyperlinks trigger downloads?
+Can hyperlinks trigger file downloads?

 Conclusion